rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # Skipping Ahead
-After updating the `Uninstall()` function to write the shellcode to the address of `ReplaceSel()`, then triggering the shellcode in the Replace dialog, I was able to get the MessageBox shellcode to run, and got my message box.
+After updating the `Uninstall()` function to write the shellcode to the address of `ReplaceSel()` (instead of the code cave), then triggering the shellcode in the Replace dialog, I was able to get the MessageBox shellcode to run, and got my message box.

 This was a successful proof of concept, but it seemed incomplete until I got a reverse shell.
 Two more hurdles had to be overcome first.